 Given how easy it is to unwittingly incur a significant accounting transaction we strongly recommend the owners of dormant companies cover incidental expenses without using the company bank account.
 They can instead pay them personally or have another company pay them.

 If dormant company status is lost because of a significant accounting transaction, the company will have to file normal accounts.
-These will be more detailed and take longer to prepare.
+These may be more detailed and take longer to prepare.
 A company is much more likely to require the services of a professional accountant in producing them.

 Making it easy for dormant companies that have never traded